Gołka

-Gołka is a cheese from Poland that is similar to oscypek/oštiepok but made exclusively with milk from cattle.
+Gołka is a type of smoked cheese originating in Poland that is similar to oscypek/oštiepok but is made exclusively from cow milk instead of sheep milk.
 Gołka also has a different shape; it's cylindrical, while oscypek is tapered at both ends (spindle-shaped).
 The cheese typically has a decorative pattern on its surface resulting from the wooden molds used to press the forms.
-It has a mildly salty taste with a smoky aroma.
+It has a mild flavor with a slightly smoky aroma.